softwareguru/beam-summit-website/content/faq.md

 * In-person attendance has a cost $290 USD ($230 in early bird), which mainly helps us cover venue and catering costs.
 * Workshops are $60 each (limited to 40 participants per workshop).

+## Where to stay?

+We have a limited amount of rooms with a discount for the Beam Summit attendees.
+If you’re interested in booking your room, do it [here](https://book.passkey.com/go/SUBEAM0722)

 ## Will you have scholarships available?
 We will have a limited amount of scholarships available in order to help participants who cannot cover their expenses.